BuildsWithKing/30-days-solidity-challenge/README.md

 ### 🧠 Why This Matters

-This challenge is about more than just code.
+This challenge is more than just code.
-It’s about *consistency, **self-discipline, and proving that **mastery comes from daily effort*.
+It’s about *consistency*, *self-discipline*, and proving that *mastery comes from daily effort*.

 I’m not just building smart contracts —
 I’m building a future I believe in. ⚡